By Reba Roy, Realtor — Corcoran Pacific Properties

 This is why awareness matters — even for those not directly abutting the shoreline.

-Because Visitor Destination Areas are typically located along the coastline, many condominium complexes and resort properties are near — and sometimes directly abut — the shoreline.
+Because Visitor Destination Areas are typically located along the coastline, many homes, condominium complexes, and resort properties are near — and sometimes directly abut — the shoreline.

-• Properties that directly front or abut the shoreline (certified shoreline on property boundary)
+- Properties that directly front or abut the certified shoreline

 Less Likely to Be Directly Affected:

-• Inland subdivisions separated from shoreline by other parcels
+- Inland subdivisions separated from the shoreline by other parcels

 What the Bills Propose (5-Minute Summary)